k2controls/MFG291/sprint1/week02/index.md

 ### [MFG291](../) - Week 02

-##Tours, Investigations, Ideation
+## Tours, Investigations, Ideation

 **Session 1**
-- In seach of a idea, problem, or opportunity
+- In seach of an idea, problem, or opportunity
 - Campus tour
     - Meet in classroom - WH 103/104
     - We'll walk around the campus looking for ideas